Aprendemos el arte de la negociación con Todd Caponi

 Todd Caponi (26:01):

-And then when the negotiation happens, when they're asking for all the stuff they normally ask for, which is, "We need a discount.
-But we need net 60 payment terms.
-Oh, I don't want to commit."
-Like, all right, cool, let's talk about it.
-Let's be a human being and understand what drives that.
-And then go back to the four, right?
+In a business sense for you to be able to walk in and say, "Hey, listen, based on our understanding of your business, the pricing is probably going to be in this X, Y range like we talked about earlier, and it's based on how much stuff you're going to buy.
+By the way, it's also based on pay upfront net 30 and a minimum of a one-year commitment."
+You lay that.
+When you propose it, you make sure it's clear.
+Then when the negotiation happens, when they're asking for all the stuff they normally ask for, which is, "We need a discount, we need net 60 payment terms, oh, I don't want to commit."
+"All right, cool, let's talk about it.
+Let's be a human being and understand what drives that."
+Then go back to the four, right?
 Like, "Hey, listen, you need a discount.
 Cool, let's see if we can get you a little closer.
-Buy more.
-You'd earn a bigger discount.
-Pay faster, commit longer.
-Or that fourth one, help us predict our business.
-Those are the things we're willing to pay you for in the form of a discount."
+Buy more you'd earn a bigger discount.
+Pay faster, commit longer," or that fourth one, "Help us predict our business."
+Those are the things we're willing to pay you for in the form of a discount.

 Todd Caponi (30:04):

 That's it for this month's episode of Money and Mindset with Bright and Brian.
-Thanks again so, so much to our guest, Todd Caponi.
-If you've got questions for Todd, please send us an email at AskBrightAndBrian@truist.com.
-Thank you for listening, and thanks to you as well, Brian.
+Thanks again so, so much to our guest.
+Todd Caponi.
+Thank you for listening and thanks to you as well, Brian.

-We have our entire podcast, episode lineup, and many, many other resources and tools just waiting for you at truist.com/money-mindset or just Google search Truist Money and Mindset.
+We have our entire podcast, episode lineup, and many, many other resources and tools just waiting for you at truist.com/money-mindset or just Google Search Truist Money Mindset.
 We'll be back soon with another great topic on ways you can boost your financial confidence.
-See you all next time.
+See y'all next time.

 This episode of Money and Mindset with Bright and Brian is brought to you by Truist.